pontem-network/aptos-core/ecosystem/python/sdk/README.md

-# Aptos Python SDK
+# Pont Python SDK
 [![Discord][discord-image]][discord-url]
 [![PyPI Package Version][pypi-image-version]][pypi-url]
 [![PyPI Package Downloads][pypi-image-downloads]][pypi-url]

-You need to connect to an [Aptos](https:/github.com/aptos-labs/aptos-core/) node to use this library, or run one yourself locally.
+You need to connect to an [Pont](https:/github.com/aptos-labs/pont-core/) node to use this library, or run one yourself locally.

-Currently this is still in development and is unsuitable for directly interfacing with Aptos.
+Currently this is still in development and is unsuitable for directly interfacing with Pont.

 ## Requirements
 We use [Poetry](https://python-poetry.org/docs/#installation) for packaging and dependency management: